 Clear plastic storage containers are the best way to store small items like rubber bands, paper clips, blending stumps, glitters, paint pens, ink, and other small crafting items.
-Another great idea is to label the craft storage bins, so you do not have to open every container to find what you need.
+Another great idea is to label the craft storage bins so you do not have to open every container to find what you need.
 You can also stack the containers on top of each other to free up some room.

-You do not need to spend money on glass jars or mason jars to store markers, pastel pencils, colored pencils, pens, and paintbrushes.
+You do not need to spend money on glass or mason jars to store markers, pastel pencils, colored pencils, pens, and paintbrushes.
 Spaghetti sauce jars and jelly jars work perfectly for storing supplies.

 If you do not have enough space to create your art because of storage bins on the floor, try placing them on shelves.
-Wall mounting shelves are ideal for lightweight items like open containers, mason jars, paper towel holders and will not take up any floor space.
+Wall mounting shelves are ideal for lightweight items like open containers, mason jars, and paper towel holders and will not take up any floor space.
 Freestanding shelves are better for more substantial things like printing paper, books, magazines, storage containers of acrylic paints, and other miscellaneous items.